-Burdock tea was used by Rene Caisse to administer three of the four herbs in Essiac.
+Burdock root tea was used by Rene Caisse to administer three of the four herbs in Essiac.
 In the days of her Essiac Cancer Clinic, she would inject the Sheep sorrel decoction.
 The Burdock tea, containing the rest of the Essiac herbs, would be given orally.

 After the clinic closed, when Sheep sorrel injections were no longer being given, all four herbs were once again included in the decoction.